Tameside Oldham and Glossop Mind Privacy and Cookies Policy

 3. Information we collect and why we use it

-By using our services or our website, you acknowledge and consent to Tameside, Oldham and Glossop Mind collecting and processing data submitted by you or another organisation you are working with, including the following data:
+By using our services, accessing our website, fundraising for, or working with us, you acknowledge and consent to TOG Mind collecting and processing information submitted by you or any other organisations you are working with.

 Return to Contents.